 As per the act of 2011:

-In cases of rape or honour killing, if a woman is completed to marry in order to get free from liability of punishment, the law will be enforced and the accused will have to face the punishment per law.
+In cases of rape or honor killing, if a woman is completed to marry in order to get free from liability of punishment, the law will be enforced and the accused will have to face the punishment per law.

-The existing anti honour killing law:
+The existing anti Honor killing law:

 The act of anti killing law 2016:

-Don’t know what exactly lead to the enforcement of this law be it the murder of famous social media star Qandeel Baloch, or the rapid growth of murders in the name of honour.
+Don’t know what exactly lead to the enforcement of this law be it the murder of famous social media star Qandeel Baloch, or the rapid growth of murders in the name of honor.
 Whatever the case may be till date the act of 2016 has come across as one of the most effective anti-honor killing law in Pakistan.
 It was October of 2016 that the upper and lower parliament houses mutually approved of the legislation.